adam3smith/lis546_Sp24/content/data-integration.md

 1. Modeling data content
 2. Determining Observation Depth
+3. Standardizing Variable Structure
-3. Determining Variable Homogeneity (it's at this stage we start to formalize our integration goals)
+4. Determining Variable Homogeneity (it's at this stage we start to formalize our integration goals)

 Once these tasks were complete we looked at practical ways to combine two tables, including horizontal and vertical integration.
 We also were introduced to the magic of `dplyr` in performing simple data integrations in `R`.